koalafyhq/landing-page/pages/blog/hello-world.md

 - Redis
 - Postgresql

-So probably we'll talk about it too.
-We also have interest on particular _bleeding-edge_ technologies like:
+So probably we'll talk about them as well.
+We also have interest on particular _bleeding-edge_ technologies such as:

 - Edge Computing
 - Cloud Computing
 - Serverless Computing
 - Container Technologies

-And will share what learn about that here.
+And we will share what've learned about those technologies here.

-Currently we don't have any Newsletter subscription services (and have no plan to support it) because we won't collect your email address.
+Currently we don't have any Newsletter Subscription service (and have no plan to support it) because we won't collect your email address.
 But you can subscribe to our [RSS Feed](/blog/rss) instead.